-The obligations of the employer are established by action of the Administration pursuant to applicable collective bargaining and employment agreements.
-There is no participants' contribution.
-The Administration currently contributes enough money to the Plan to satisfy current obligations on a pay-as-you-go basis.
-The costs of administering the Plan are paid by the Administration.
+The obligations of the employer were established by action of the Administration pursuant to applicable collective bargaining and employment agreements.
+There was no participants' contribution.
+The Administration contributed enough money to the Plan to satisfy current obligations on a pay-as-you-go basis.
+The costs of administering the Plan were paid by the Administration.

-The Administration's annual pension expense is calculated based on the ARC.
+The Administration's annual pension expense was calculated based on the ARC.
 The Administration engaged an actuary to calculate the ARC and related information per the provisions of GASB Statement No. 27 "Accounting for Pensions by State and Local Governmental Employers" (GASB 27) for employers with more than one hundred total plan members.
-The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and to amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty years.
+The ARC represented a level of funding that, if paid on an ongoing basis, was projected to cover normal cost each year and to amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty years.

 Valuations are not conducted every year.
-Last full valuations were performed for the fiscal years beginning July 1, 2013 and July 1, 2016.
+Last full valuations were performed for the fiscal years beginning July 1, 2016 and July 1, 2013.